-Biden arrives in Tel Aviv, backs Israel’s narrative on Gaza hospital attack
+Biden arrives in Tel Aviv, backs Israel’s narrative on Gaza hospital strike

 US President Joe Biden gives Israel ‘the green light to act as it sees fit’ amid the Gaza war that killed thousands.